September is National Recovery Month

 Recovery Month shares that all individuals have the fundamental and inherent value to be accepted and treated with respect, dignity, and worth.

-In honor of International Overdose Awareness Day, Saturday, August 31, the Office of National Drug Control Policy joined other federal partners to announce the release of the Opioid Overdose Toolkit.
+The Office of National Drug Control Policy and other federal partners have released an the Opioid Overdose Toolkit.
 The Toolkit, developed by the Department of Health and Human Services, provides information on overdose prevention, treatment and recovery for first responders, prescribers, and patients.

 More information about the Opioid Overdose Toolkit

 Across the country, people in recovery are celebrating their successes and sharing them with others in an effort to educate the public about treatment, how it works, for whom, and why.
 Because these successes often go unnoticed by the broader population, Voices for Recovery provides a vehicle for people to share their recovery stories.
 Share your story.

 Ellie Schoenberger - Submitted 5/6/2014

 I could not imagine a life without alcohol.
 It was my everything – until it ripped me apart.

 I am a person in long-term recovery, which means I have not used drugs or alcohol since 2007.
 My primary goal in life is to give away the one thing that means everything to me – hope.

 Lisa Pratt - Submitted 5/6/2014